Inotila/Budget-Ducklings-Inc-V1.0/README.md

 And they were able to do this.

 ### Entity Relationship
-Profile: which has a name, surname, and password;
+Profile: name, surname, and password;
 invoices:  title, date of payment; description of expenses, category (which is a foreign key/choice field), price; Category: title.